thenativeweb/get-option-tests/README.md

 });
 ```

 For nested properties, use the `.` syntax.
+Additionally, the `*` character is supported as a wildcard for properties.
 For details see [flat-object-keys](https://www.npmjs.com/package/flat-object-keys).

 ## Running the build